Consumer Information

 Student Activities

 Student Activities is part of the Department of Student Success Services and supports co-curricular student learning through student clubs, organizations, the Student Government Association, and student activities.
-More information regarding Student Activities can be found on our website at-https://www.ladelta.edu/admissions/student-activities/student-activities-and-conduct-administration-home/.
+More information regarding Student Activities can be found on our website.

 Student Body Diversity

-On LDCC’s website, www.ladelta.edu/ under the “ABOUT US” tab, students may reference the HCR 69 link that provides information about student body diversity, including the percentage of enrolled, full-time students who are (1) male, (2) female, (3) Federal Pell grant recipients, and (4) self-identified members of a major racial or ethnic group”.
+Inquirers may reference the HCR 69 link, through LDCC’s website (ladelta.edu/about-us/index), for information pertaining to student body diversity, including the percentage of enrolled, full-time students who are (1) male, (2) female, (3) Federal Pell grant recipients, and (4) self-identified members of a major racial or ethnic group.

 Title IX Information

 LDCC is committed to providing a learning and working environment free of sexual discrimination and sexual misconduct.
 Sexual discrimination and sexual misconduct are violations of an individual's fundamental rights and personal dignity.
-Your understanding of Title IX will help to foster a safe environment for faculty, staff and students, while sending a clear message that this kind of behavior will not be tolerated and is unacceptable.
-For more information, please view LDCC's complete Title IX policy on our website or contact on the Title IX Coordinator, Alvina Thomas, at 318.345.9145 or via email at athomas@ladelta.edu.
+You're The understanding of Title IX will help to foster a safe environment for faculty, staff and students, while sending a clear message that this kind of behavior is unacceptable and will not be tolerated.
+For more information, please view LDCC's complete Title IX policy on our website or contact on the Title IX Coordinator, Alvina Thomas, at 318-345-9145 or via email at athomas@ladelta.edu.

 Transfer of Credit Policy

-Transfer Credit – Information regarding our transfer credit policy is listed below and can be found in our College Catalog.
+Transfer Credit – Information regarding LDCC's transfer credit policy is listed below and can be found in our College Catalog.

-LDCC accepts transfer credit from traditional sources, and non-traditional sources if the course meets the established requirements for course description, syllabus and instructor credentials.
-Transfer credit for courses taken at other institutions by students enrolled in a degree or certificate program will be accepted at the discretion of the Division Chair.
+Louisiana Delta Community College (LDCC) accepts transfer credit if the course meets the established requirements for course description, syllabus and instructor credentials.
+Transfer credit for courses taken at other institutions by students enrolled in a degree or certificate program will be accepted at the discretion of the Registrar.

-All prior official transcripts received that are from regionally accredited institutions of higher education will be recorded on the student’s permanent record.
-LDCC will compute the grade point average in the same manner as is done for a LDCC student.
+Official transcripts received from regionally accredited institutions of higher education will be recorded on the student’s permanent record.
+The Registrar's Office will compute the grade point average in the same manner as is done for a LDCC student.
 All credits earned at regionally accredited schools are accepted and will be articulated as transfer credit; however, not all credits earned may be applied toward a particular degree or certificate.
 Acceptance of transfer credits to meet degree/certificate program requirements will be governed by the following guidelines:

-- Acceptance of courses more than 10 years old to meet degree requirements is determined by the appropriate Division Chair in conjunction with the Academic Advisor
+• Acceptance of courses more than 10 years old to meet degree requirements is determined by the Registrar.

-- Acceptance of courses that are not equivalent to courses taught at Delta is determined by the appropriate Division Chair in conjunction with the Academic Advisor
+• Acceptance of courses that are not equivalent to courses taught at LDCC is determined by Registrar.

-- Grades for transferred courses will be interpreted according to the Delta grading scale and will be recorded as follows:
+• Grades for transferred courses will be interpreted according to the LDCC grading scale and will be recorded as follows:

-- Students are not required to provide transcripts from other institutions.
-If a student wants to use any of the grades they earned or courses they completed while attending another accredited institution towards placement or degree completion, they will need to request an official transcript to be sent to Delta prior to their first term of attendance.
+• Students are not required to provide transcripts from previously attended institutions.
+If a student wants to use previously earned coursework towards placement or degree completion, they must request an official transcript to be sent to LDCC.

-- Transfer credits from non-regionally accredited institutions are not generally accepted at LDCC.
-A request for a review of this type credit may be made to the appropriate Division Chair.
+• Transfer credits from non-regionally accredited institutions are not generally accepted at LDCC.
+A request for a review of this type of credit may be made to the Registrar.

 Lifespan of Coursework

-Delta is interested in moving its students toward the successful completion of their associate degree (s) regardless of when or where they began their college program, or what courses they have taken to support their degree progress.
-Previous college course work will be transferred to Delta for purposes of establishing grade point average and admission status.
-Any questions of institutional accreditation, faculty credentialing or, if the course is over ten years old, will automatically be referred to the appropriate Division Chair for review and approval.
+LDCC is interested in moving its students toward the successful completion of their associate degree or certificate regardless of when or where they began their college program, or what courses they have taken to support their degree progress.
+Previous college course work will be transferred to LDCC for purposes of establishing grade point average and credential completion.

 Correspondence Courses

-Delta does not offer correspondence courses.
-Students who wish to use credit from correspondence courses taken through other accredited institutions to meet degree or certificate requirements must receive permission from the Division Chair prior to registering for the correspondence course.
+LDCC does not offer correspondence courses.
+Current students who wish to use credit from correspondence courses taken through other accredited institutions to meet degree or certificate requirements must receive permission from the Registrar prior to registering for the correspondence course.

 Tuition, Fees, and Estimated Expenses

-For your convenience, a Multi-Year Tuition Calculator is located on the College Navigator web site.
-Search for “Louisiana Delta Community College,” select the “Tuition, Fees, and Estimated Expenses” tab, and click on the calculator icon.
-Students interested in calculating the cost of their attendance at the College may access the Net Price Calculator web page.
-For actual tuition and fee charges, a tuition and fees schedule is included in the College Catalog and on the LDCC Tuition and Mandatory Fees Schedule web page.
+Students interested in calculating the cost of the attendance at the College may access the Net Price Calculator .
+For official tuition and fee charges, a tuition and fees schedule is included in the College Catalog and on the LDCC Office of Student Accounts web page.

 Voter Registration Information